Student Loan Problems

 If you are in default, the lender has several different ways to make you pay.

 - The lender can take your tax refunds.
 If you get a notice that they are taking your tax refund and you don’t think you owe the money, appeal.
-The notice will tell you how to appeal.
+The notice tells you how to appeal.

 - If you get Social Security Retirement or Disability Insurance payments, the lender can take up to 15% of your monthly benefits.
 This is called an “offset.”
 The offset must leave you with at least $750 a month.
 If you get less than $750 a month, the lender can’t do this.